 A multi-disciplinary scientist

-- How do social groups maintain homeostasis through inter-individual communication?
+How do social groups self-regulate through inter-individual communication?

 How do I pull together all of these topics?
 Social fluids.

 I've previously worked in many fields from the biochemistry of microtubule dynamics to the biophysics of auditory mechanosensation, gaining skills in different realms of biology.
 One common thread is that I like to study systems where mild shifts in many weak interactions lead to a global shift in the system's behavior.